Does Fish Belong in a Gout Diet?

 Before buying make sure to research what you are getting by checking out the provider’s website, checking reviews online and checking product labels properly.
 Before purchasing any fish oil make sure to speak to your doctor about it so it doesn’t affect any other medications you may be taking.

-Some gout sufferers claim that fish oil can fight gout flares since it is a powerful anti-inflammatory.
+Some gout sufferers claim that fish oil may fight gout flares since it is a powerful anti-inflammatory.
 Regardless, anything that has omega-3 fatty acid is good for gout as explained in other posts on this website as well.

 In conclusion, you often hear health experts or dieticians say “you should only eat fish no more than two times a week”.
 Why?
 Fish is the healthiest meat, healthier than beef, lamb and chicken.
 If you like fish, you can eat it every day but make sure it is the only meat you eat that day since gout sufferers should not eat more than 4 ounces of meat in any given day to avoid higher uric acid levels in the bloodstream.